Perceptions of Libraries and Information Resources (2005)

 - The Internet search engine, the library and the librarian

 The findings indicate that information consumers view libraries as places to borrow print books, but they are unaware of the rich electronic content they can access through libraries.
 Even though information consumers make limited use of these resources, they continue to trust libraries as reliable sources of information.

-Read the report online or order a print copy using the links at right, then use our feedback form to tell us what you think!
+Read the report online then use our feedback form to tell us what you think!

 Download individual sections of the report without registering:

 - Part 1: Libraries and Information Sources--Use, Familiarity and Favorability (PDF; 1.5mb)